Abhishek0722/Codie_News/README.md

 This project is licensed under the [Your License] - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-- [Mention any third-party libraries, APIs, or tools used in your project]
-- [Give credit to any inspiration or resources]

 Explore the world of news effortlessly with CodeNews!